gtedavid/matrix-multiply-exec-time/README.md

    This one was used : <https://computingforgeeks.com/how-to-install-python-on-debian-linux/>
    `sudo python3.10 pip name_of_a_package` be sure to replace `name_of_a_package` with one of the above packets.
    On Linux I used this tutorial to install Visual Studio Code <https://code.visualstudio.com/docs/setup/linux>

+   1. Docker
+   _More info to come once technical difficulties are sorted out_

 ### Requirements